The Deck of Many Presents

 and or magic items.
 Every card features beautiful artwork, though some of it is a little dark in terms of the color palette.
 On the reverse side, each card features all necessary stat blocks, item details, or spell information necessary to fully use the card, whether in the GM or a player’s hands.
 Furthermore, the cards eliminate the need for GMs and players to spend time looking up information in the book and are a nice table visual.

-Each of these additional components, maps, standees, and reference cards, also has a PDF version included in the box set’s digital version.
+Each of these additional components, maps, standees, and reference cards, has a PDF version included in the box set’s digital version.
 The maps come in two versions, standard and a tiled print-and-play version for home printing.
 The reference cards and standees are laid out for printing, with all necessary cut and fold lines.
-If printing PDF maps, I suggest using a laser printer or a professional printer.
+If printing PDF maps, I suggest using a laser printer or a professional printing service.

 The Humblewood Book